Almond Milk Hot Chocolate

 Can you boil almond milk?

-You can boil almond milk but certain brands curdle or separate when mixed with other ingredients (like cocoa powder).
-To ensure this doesn’t happen, always use a barista blend or a good quality almond milk brand, like Blue Diamond.
+You can boil almond milk, but certain brands curdle or separate when mixed with other ingredients (like cocoa powder).
+To keep this from happening, always use a barista blend or a good-quality almond milk brand, like Blue Diamond.

 almond milk hot chocolate recipe